elizarov/SerializationByConvention/README.md

     @Tag(4) val dead: Date)
 ```

-Now, Protobuf is a very opinionated format in what and how it can represent.
+Now, Protobuf is a very opinionated format in what data structures it can represent.
 Missing fields in Protobuf
 are assumed to be `null` and there is no other way to encode nulls or defaults.
 Representation of collections
-and arrays in Protobuf is fancy and cannot be generalized to `List<List<Int>>`.
-So there is little
+and arrays in Protobuf is fancy and cannot be easily generalized to `List<List<Int>>`, for example.
+There is little
 sense to attempt a composable solution as was shown in [Nullable types](#nullable-types) and
 [Serializing collections and arrays](#serializing-collections-and-arrays) sections.
 There is no point is doing implementation via `child` operator.